influxdata/docs-v2/content/influxdb/v2.1/write-data/developer-tools/csv.md

 {{% note %}}
 #### Required annotations and columns
-To write CSV data to InfluxDB with Flux, _all_ of the following annotations and columns must be present.
+To write CSV data to InfluxDB with Flux, you must include _all_ of the following annotations and columns:
-Required annotations:

 - `datatype`
 - `group`